necla87/Fyra_i_Rad/README.md

 #### Problems
 In the begining we had our mock-prompt outside of tests folder, that made a conflict with the tests and it did not run.
 After we moved the mock-prompt inside of the tests folder it worked.
+We have named gameboard test as x test in order to run one test in a time.
+Because it was going to take longer time.

 ##### Not Tested